Sanagapalli-3-Manikanta/Shopping-Cart/README.md

-# ShoppingCartBackend_using-OOPS-in-Cpp
+# ShoppingCart-OOPS-in-Cpp

-# A perfect Blend of Data-Structures and OOPS to build a real-time backend system
 ## This project makes use of a Hashmap in C++ to keep track of the products in the carts
-## It also uses the KISS(Keep It Simple Stupid) and DRY(Don't epeat Yourself) Object Oriented Principles

 This is a repository that contains files related to the project of a real time Shopping Cart Backend in C++